marcpouzet/zrun/README.md

 Caspi and Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997).
 This semantics was realised by a shallow embedding in Haskell.
-The semantics of mutually recursive stream equations was defined by a fix-point computed at every step.
+The semantics of mutually recursive stream equations was defined by a fix-point computed at every instant.
 The idea of computing a fix-point at every instant is exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.